Sexuality on the Spectrum

 Navigating Cultural and Religious Considerations in Autism and Sex Education

-Instructor: Madhura Desphande, MS, BCBA
+Instructor: Madhura Deshpande, MS, BCBA

 This course explores the intersection between culture, religion, sex education, and autism.
 Learn to navigate the complexities of providing effective and sensitive sex education to individuals with ASD while respecting diverse cultural and religious backgrounds.
 Presenter Madhura Desphande offers practical strategies for fostering a culturally humble approach, assessing learner readiness, addressing potential barriers, and creating a safe and inclusive learning environment for all.